cryptoneth/GensynTestnet/README.md

 paste your AuthToken

-Then Open Link And Connect To Gensyn Testnet with you Email
+Then Open Link And Connect To Gensyn Testnet with your Email

+Then Paste Your Hugging Face Token

+Every Things Fine Right Now

+Just Copy Your Node Name And Wait For Correct Log

+Press Crtl + A + D

 ## 6) Backup
  **1- Node name**